The Greatest Beer Run Ever: Is the Movie Inspired by a True Story?

 Directed by Peter Farrelly (‘Green Book’), ‘The Greatest Beer Run Ever’ is a war comedy-drama film.
 Set in 1967 during the height of the Vietnam War, the story follows John “Chickie” Donohue (Zac Efron), a young, largely directionless New Yorker who decides to take a duffel bag full of beer to Vietnam and distribute them among his buddies.

 While enacting this absurd idea, Chickie witnesses the horror of war and the inhumanity of colonization, and his experiences in the Southeast Asian country drastically change him.
 The Greatest Beer Run Ever’ is a remarkable story that is simultaneously beautiful and harrowing, bizarre and realistic, complex and relatable.
-Now, if you are wondering whether the movie is inspired by actual events, we got you covered.
+Now, if you are wondering whether the movie is based on actual events, we got you covered.

 Yes, ‘The Greatest Beer Run Ever’ is based on a true story.
 The film’s script — penned by Brian Hayes Currie, Pete Jones, and Peter Farrelly — is based on the 2017 autobiographical book ‘The Greatest Beer Run Ever: A Memoir of Friendship, Loyalty, and War’ by the real-life John Donohue and J.T.
 Molloy.